o-murphy/py-ballisticcalc/README.md

 ## Preferences

-To change default units directly from code: use `PreferredUnits` object
+To change default units directly from code use the static `PreferredUnits` object.

 ```python
 from py_ballisticcalc import PreferredUnits, Velocity, Angular, Temperature, Distance